j3-signalroom/apache_flink-kickstarter/README.md

 > At the time of this writing (August 2024), version [1.20.0](https://www.confluent.io/blog/exploring-apache-flink-1-20-features-improvements-and-more/) was publically avaiable.

 ### Apache Iceberg Setup
 Download the compatible Iceberg runtime JAR file and place it in your `FLINK_HOME/libexec/lib` directory.
 This runtime library enables Iceberg integration with Flink.
-If you want to download the latest JAR,  you can get it from the icebergflink-runtime [JAR page on the Maven repository website]().
-We will use icebergflink- runtime-1.16 here.
-Table 9-1 highlights the supported Flink version with Iceberg and the corresponding runtime
+If you want to download the latest JAR, you can get it from the icebergflink-runtime [JAR page on the Maven repository website](https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.19/1.6.0/), which is `iceberg-flink-runtime-1.19-1.6.0`.

 ## Start up Apache Flink